pivotx/corebundle/Resources/doc/message_to_developers.md

 The default routing is hardly used.
 We wanted a flexible and non-hardcoded way to route requests.
 Considering multi-lingual and mobile routes we needed a lot of flexibility that was configurable in the backend.
 We of course made lots of use of the DependencyInjection and Service Architecture.
 However we did take some shortcuts which we aim to improve in future versions.
-Also in the beta we dind't make use of CacheWarmers but this is high on our priority list to add.
+Also in the beta we dind't make use of many CacheWarmers but this is high on our priority list to add.